saule1508/pgcluster/doc/pgpoolwatchdog.md

 variables needed for the provisioning are specified in the playbook, there are variables related to the docker registry where the images are available, the version of the images and the configuration of the pgpool watchdog mode (VIP information)

+NB: in order to load the docker images on the provisioned server, the ansible scripts will pull them from a remote registry (it can typically be on your desktop, where you have built the images).
+This requires that insecure_registry is set on the remote servers which ansible will attempt to do.
 ## configuration

 Once the playbook has run the configuration information is stored in the following files